 There are NO pre-requisites!
-Subjects such as Industrial Technology, Design & Technology, VET Construction, SDD.
-IPT, Computing Applications, Physics and Advanced Mathematics or a high level of Intermediate Mathematics will enhance learning.
+Subjects such as Industrial Technology, Design & Technology, Software Engineering, Physics and Advanced Mathematics a high level of Mathematics will enhance learning.

 Students undertake study and develop an understanding of each of three Application Modules & one Focus Modules: